-From cool videoclips for Radiohead, Massive Attack and Blur to his first feature films in the early 2000s, it has taken Director Jonathan Glazer nearly ten years to prepare the adaptation of Michel Faber’s conceptual novel of the same title.
+From cool video clips for Radiohead, Massive Attack and Blur to his first feature films in the early 2000s, it has taken director Jonathan Glazer nearly ten years to prepare the adaptation of Michel Faber’s conceptual novel of the same title.

 Still Life by Uberto Pasolini

 Even though he is a descendent of legendary filmmaker Luchino Visconti, director Uberto Pasolini doesn’t come from the film scene.
 He worked as an investment banker in London for over ten years before he finally decided to embark on a production assistant role for Roland Joffe on the movie The Killing Fields, in 1983.
-By the 90s he became a producer himself, achieving international success twice with Palookaville and The Full Monty.
+In the 90s he became a producer himself, achieving international success twice with Palookaville and The Full Monty.

-Still Life is his second directorial work, the story of council officer John May (Eddie Marsan) whose job is finding the next of kin of those who have died alone.
+Still Life is his second directorial work, the story of council officer John May (Eddie Marsan), whose job is finding the next of kin of those who have died alone.
 When his department is downsized, John must up his efforts on his final case; it’s the beginning of a liberating journey that allows him to start living life at last.

 Marsan, praised by the likes of Steven Spielberg, is sublime in portraying the loneliness and eccentricity of this worker and his bizarre, little-known job.
 He delves into the character’s invisible emotions with peerless sobriety and authenticity, naturally creating an emphatic connection with the audience.

 The emotional weight of this melancholic story is enhanced by the soundtrack of award-winning composer Rachel Portman, who is also Pasolini’s wife.